williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 - `client_id` matches the Client ID of your Okta OAuth application that you created above.
 - `response_type` is `code`, indicating that we are using the authorization code grant type.
 - `scope` is `openid`.
 This can be left empty if you configure a default scope on the authorization server.
-For more information about this, see (jakub.todo).
+For more information about this, see the [Custom Authorization Server chapter](/authentication-guide/implementing-authentication/set-up-authz-server.html#create-scopes-optional).
 - `redirect_uri` is the callback location where the user-agent will be directed to along with the `code`.
 This must match one of the "Login redirect URIs" you specified when you were creating your application in Okta.
 - `state` is an arbitrary alphanumeric string that the authorization server will reproduce when redirecting the user-agent back to the client.
 This is used to help prevent cross-site request forgery.
 - `code_challenge_method` is the hash method used to generate the challenge, which will always be `S256`.